 You should also apply to C&P if you are interested in our faculty located at NYU Abu Dhabi.
 The admissions process is identical if you are interested in working with these faculty, but the 5-year program differs and is described here.

 We believe science is better when it is a collaboration among people with diverse backgrounds and viewpoints.
-We strive to increase the diversity of both our student body and faculty.
-We encourage applications from students with a diverse background, interpreted broadly (i.e., with respect to race, ethnicity, gender identity, sexual orientation, first-generation status, socioeconomic status or immigration background).
+Our priorities are to maximize opportunities for first generation students and disadvantaged individuals as noted above.
+We strive to increase the diversity and create an inclusive professional environment among our student body and faculty.
 We admit students who majored in a number of areas, not just in Psychology, including Linguistics, Cognitive Science, Neuroscience and Computer Science.